AutodeskGames/stingray-docs/source/stingray_help/deploying/package_for_windows.md

 To run on Windows, the Stingray engine requires the **DirectX End-User Runtimes** from Microsoft.

 If you create an installer for your game, you will need to package these redistributable libraries into your installer.
-If not, your customer will have to download and install the runtimes.
+If not, your customer will have to download and install the runtimes if they don't already have them installed.

 You or your customers can download the required libraries from this link: <https://www.microsoft.com/en-us/download/details.aspx?id=8109>